-Class Change Waterbody Town Proposed by Recommendation Penobscot Basin N/A Penobscot River, from Milford Dam to Veazie Dam - expand free-flowing language Milford, Old Town, Bradley, Orono, Eddington and Veazie Penobscot Nation and The Nature Conservancy With the recent removal of the Great Works and Veazie Dams the upper boundary of the special 'free-flowing habitat' designation should be moved upstream to the Milford Dam, and the qualifier 'ecological' be added.
-This amendment will not change the current Class B designation up and downstream of the Milford Dam, it only provides protection for the free-flowing nature of the segment below the dam and recognizes its outstanding ecological value.
+Class Change Waterbody Town Proposed by Recommendation Penobscot Basin N/A Penobscot River, from Milford Dam to Veazie Dam - expand free-flowing language Milford, Old Town, Bradley, Orono, Eddington and Veazie Penobscot Nation and The Nature Conservancy With the recent removal of the Great Works and Veazie Dams the upper boundary of the special 'free-flowing habitat' designation should be moved upstream to the Milford Dam.
+This amendment will not change the current Class B designation up and downstream of the Milford Dam, it only provides protection for the free- flowing nature of the segment below the dam.
 Recent fish returns following dam removals attest to the high value of this fish habitat and its restoration potential affecting several diadromous species.